By Rosie Willan

 Evaluating your own guest data will enable you to understand the customer journey, from what influences your guests to take a trip to taking action and booking a stay with you.

-So, how exactly can you use the data you have to boost bookings and better compete with OTAs?
-We’ll show you a few different tactics below…
+So, how exactly can you use data analytics to boost bookings and better compete with OTAs?
+We’ll show you a few different tactics below.

 You’ve probably heard about personalization when it comes to your hostel’s digital marketing strategy.
 It’s a bit of a marketing buzzword, but what does it actually mean exactly?
 Well, personalization means getting your desired message in front of the right person, in the right place, and at the best time.
 A great way to get started with personalization is via email.